liferay/liferay-docs/develop/tutorials/articles/mobile-apps-with-liferay-screens/14-packaging-ios-themes.markdown

 instructions, see the chapter *Deploying a library* in the [official CocoaPods guide](https://guides.cocoapods.org/making/getting-setup-with-trunk.html#deploying-a-library).

-Developers can now use your Theme by adding the following line in their app's `Podfile`; they must, of course, change `Name` to the Theme's CocoaPods name and `your_repository_url` to your repository's URL:
+Developers can now use your Theme by adding the following line to their app's `Podfile`; they must, of course, change `Name` to the Theme's CocoaPods name and `your_repository_url` to your repository's URL: